Qualik/My-first-android-auto-application/README.md

 # My-first-android-auto-application

-- This is a basic Android pp that also supports "Android Auto"
+- This is a basic Android app that also supports "Android Auto"
 - Contains a text field
 - When text is inputted and the 'Send' button is click the messge is displayed on the screen